 And, although you might expect Provence to be generously supplied with Most Beautiful Villages, this isn't quite the case.
 The entire département of the Bouches du Rhône boasts only one, Les Baux de Provence, and a large area around Marseille and Aix has nothing at all.

 There's a pocket of six villages to the east of Avignon in Vaucluse (Ansouis, Lourmarin, Ménerbes, Roussillon, Gordes and Venasque).
 If you were short of time, you could drive this little circuit in under two hours.
-So if you want to be see as many as possible of the association's choices, it's the place in Provence to go.
+So if you want to be see as many as possible of the choices, it's the place in Provence to go.

 On the other hand many lovely villages either can't or don't want to make the Most Beautiful grade.
 See below for the list of criteria and some of the arguments about the selection procedure.
 Bear in mind too that the French just love "labels", each with its own guidelines.